-Students must follow policy and check out of school through the front office.
+Students must secure permission from the principal's office before being allowed to check out in the main office.
 Appointment cards from a doctor, dentist, etc. will be accepted as legitimate reasons to check out provided prior notice is given to the teachers of the classes missed.
 ONLY PARENTS AND LEGAL GUARDIANS MAY CHECK STUDENTS OUT OF SCHOOL.
 TELEPHONE AND FAXED CHECKOUTS ARE NOT PERMITTED.
 Checkout authorization forms are available upon request by the parent/guardian for no more than two additional relatives (grandparents, etc.) to check out a student.
 The form must be on file before anyone else will be allowed to check out the student.
 A new form should be filled out each year.
-Students reporting to school after 8:15 a.m. must be checked in by a parent.
-Students arriving between 7:55 and 8:15 a.m. will be directed to the front office/lobby for a tardy pass.